humamaboalraja/ticketit/README.md

 ### 4. **Adding entries to the system hosts file**

-If you're using a Mac with OS X, to edit your /etc/hosts file, open a Terminal window and run the following command:
+Add `ticketit.dev` host name to your system hosts entries in order to run the application in your browser, If you're using a Mac with OS X, to edit your /etc/hosts file, open a Terminal window and run the following command:

    ```
    sudo nano /etc/hosts